mpcmarques/cal/README.md

 Each node of graph A with the label p has 0 weight edge to corresponding graph B node.

-Now we can find the shortest path from Ax to By.
+Now we can find the shortest path from Ax to By by any shortest path alhorithm.

 ### Situation B: gas station has to be visited.

 Observation: gas station has to be visited first.

 Now let's assume three copies of graph G: A, B and C.

+Graph C has nodes C1, C2 ...
+Cn and weights multiplied by the coefficient C.

 Each node of graph A with the label s has 0 weight edge to coresponding graph B node.
 Each node of graph B with the label p has 0 weight edge to coresponding graph C node.

-Now we can find the shortest path from Ax to Cy.
+Now we can find the shortest path from Ax to Cy by any shortest path alhorithm.

-### Situation C: cost and minimal distance.
+### Situation C: cost and maximum distance.

-Note: Each edge weight has to be greater than 0 (beside A, B, C connectors).

-TODO
+Two options:

+1.(simple one) Different problem.
+We don't care about distance.
+The cost is specified by the price of the parking spot.
+Run Dijkstra to find nodes with max distance and choose the cheapest parking spot.

+2. (to consider) Metro stations, buses, fuel cost etc.
+a) Run modified Dijkstra on the highest level graph (look situation A or B) to find all nodes with max distance (include public transport edges with the distance 0) and replace weights by cost of parking spots and public transport.
+Replace all other edges (in highest level graph) weights by infinite cost(MAX_INT).
+b) Change each distance (lower level graphs) to the fuel price cost.